zentryx200/zentryx200/README.md

 # Zentryx

-Frontend Developer from Kazakhstan
+**Frontend Developer** based in Kazakhstan
-Focused on building clean, responsive interfaces with modern web technologies.
+Creating clean, performant, and scalable user interfaces using modern web technologies.

 ---

-## About
+## About Me

-I'm a frontend developer with a passion for clear design, modular code, and smooth user experiences.
-Working primarily with JavaScript and TypeScript to build scalable and efficient web applications.

----
+I specialize in building responsive, accessible web applications using tools like React and TypeScript.
+My focus is on:

+- Writing clear, maintainable code
+- Crafting seamless user experiences
+- Following best practices in frontend architecture

+I'm constantly learning and evolving as a developer, always looking to improve the quality, performance, and usability of what I build.

 ## Technologies